How To Jump Higher For Volleyball Fast – Volleyball Jump Training

 Here are some helpful tips for a higher vertical jump in volleyball:

 - Always make sure you warm up properly to ensure you minimize the risk of injury and maximize vertical jump height.
 There are a range of special stretching exercises that can help increase your jump height.
 One of our favorites is the hip flexor stretch.
 Loosening the hip flexors can add instant inches to your jump.
-You can learn more instant jump hacks in our free jump course.

 - After finishing your jump training or volleyball sessions always take the time to cool down and static stretch.
 Maintaining or gaining mobility and flexibility is an important part of jumping higher.